ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

   LBWSG category prevalences **at** 7 days and 28 days, as the risk appendix indicates that these point prevalences were estimated as part of the analysis.
   If so, these would provide additional data to validate against.

+  We should ask the GBD modelers exactly how to interpret the ENN and LNN prevalences pulled from GBD.
+According to [GBD-2019-Risk-Factors-Appendix-LBWSG-Risk-Effects]_ (p.
+175), the final step of modeling LBWSG exposure is:

+    **Step C: Model joint distributions from birth to the end of the neonatal period, by l/y/s**

+    Early neonatal prevalence and late neonatal prevalence were estimated using life table approaches for each 500g and 2-week bin.
+Using the all-cause early neonatal mortality rate for each location-year-sex, births per location-year-sex-bin, and the relative risks for each location-year-sex-bin in the early neonatal period, the all-cause early neonatal mortality rate was calculated for each location-year-sex- bin.
+The early neonatal mortality rate per bin was used to calculate the number of survivors at seven days and prevalence in the early neonatal period.
+Using the same process, the all-cause late neonatal mortality rate for each location-year-sex was paired with the number of survivors at seven days and late neonatal relative risks per bin to calculate late neonatal prevalence and survivors at 28 days.

+  Specifically, we should ask the following:

+  - How exactly were the ENN and LNN prevalences computed in the above life table approach?
+In particular:

+    - Can we interpret the ENN and LNN prevalences as person-time-weighted average LBWSG category prevalences for the 0-7 day period and 7-28 day periods, as described in the validation strategy above?

+    - Should the ENN and LNN prevalences instead be interpreted as the point prevalence at the *midpoint* of each interval?
+The point prevalence at the midpoint approximates the person-time-weighted average prevalence using the midpoint rule with one rectangle, so these should be close to the average prevalences but perhaps slightly different.

+    - Is there some other interpretation that would be more accurate?

+  - In addition to the ENN and LNN prevalences from GBD, can the modelers give us the prevalences *at* 7 days and 28 days, since the above description indicates that these point prevalences were computed as well?

 Assumptions and Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^